 We knew that there are real dangers in moving to Eswatini, we’ve thought through every scenario from contracting HIV to getting bitten by a Black Mamba, to losing one of our children.
 We know that anything is possible -including the bad, and these things do happen to real people everyday in the country.
 We know that we can’t control what happens to us, but we also have hope that God will be our protector.
 The number one thing that helps us gain courage in all this is that we have friends in faith who’ve committed to pray for us and our continued protection -their prayers are so special to us.

 We moved our family to Eswatini in 2016.
-We ended up in an embarrassingly large home and started serving alongside the other 16 missionaries.
-It's now been 6 years, and much has changed in the ministry.
+We ended up in what we felt was an embarrassingly large home and started serving alongside the other 16 missionaries.
+It's now been 7 years, and much has changed in the ministry.
 Staff has come and gone; the ministry has grown.
 Our ministry is now serving well over 7,000 children at 40 locations.
-We also have a potential location to build a base to lower costs.
+We also have an location to build a training hub to lower costs called Umdoni.

 We've also grown and have moved roles as needed.
-Brandon is over the "Partner Relations" department which helps ensure that children are attending, that updates are sent to partners, and that any questions or issues are handled well.
-He works daily with six Swazis helping them stretch and grow.
+Brandon went from IT, to Marketing, to "Partner Relations", to Umdoni and Senior Leadership.
+In those roles he's helped ensure children are attending, that updates are sent to partners, and that any questions or issues are handled well.
+He works daily with six to eight Swazis helping them stretch and grow.
 Melinda has provided a much-needed human resources foundation, providing a helpful employee manual, assisting with contracts and moving our hiring schedules to be more efficient.
 She helped get our payroll on direct deposit which has helped reduce the amount of physical cash we need to transfer and store.
-Recently Melinda has been asked to be a project manager for our ministry's new base development project.
+Finally, Melinda had been asked to be a project manager for our ministry's new training base development project.

-Here's a video from 2017 that shows what life kind of looks like for us.
+Some videos that shows what life kind of looked like for us in Eswatini.

 Brandon and Melinda married in Salt Lake City in March 2008 after meeting a few years earlier at the University of Utah.
-Their joyful and joy-giving son, Zachary, was born January 2015, and they now live in Manzini, Swaziland, serving children’s ministry programs through Adventures in Missions.
+Their joyful and joy-giving son, Zachary, was born January 2015.
+They moved to Manzini, Swaziland, serving children’s ministry programs through Adventures in Missions.
+After seven years, they decided to move back to Salt Lake City and continue helping from there.
 They find it awkward to write about themselves in the third person.
 So, here’s a little about them as described by the other…

 "Melinda is my favorite person and I know that I’m not the only one who thinks Melinda is awesome.
 She has a special personality that’s a mix of being very smart and highly compassionate.
 I love her ability to switch from hours of deep and meaningful conversation to destroying friends in a dance off.
 She’s always quick to consider the best way to include everyone –especially outliers, I love her heart.
 She is forbidden (by more than just me) from visiting animal shelters, if it were possible she would adopt every. single. animal.
 That’s not to say that she didn’t adore our three pets, in fact, she loved them so much that they were always following every move she would make -in perfect triangle formation.
 I’ve always admired Melinda’s heart for serving others through missions, she was definitely the driving force for me to take my first steps of faith.
 Looking back on our first trip, we were pretty crazy to get married only three days after returning state side.
 I’ve always found happiness when we journey together, following God’s plan for us.